edgenai/memonitor/README.md

 ---

-**Memonitor** is a lightweight library that allows query information from various CPU and GPU devices.
+**Memonitor** is a lightweight library that allows querying information from various CPU and GPU devices.
-The main purpose is the ability to query memory related information, like how much memory a device has and how much is currently available to be allocated.
+The main purpose is the ability to query memory related information, like how much local memory a device has and how much is currently available to be allocated.

 This is achieved by dynamically loading, if present, various device APIs found in the system, and querying them directly.